 Import 3D annotations into Inventor with the STEP 242 file format

-You can import 3D annotations along with model geometry into Inventor with a STEP 242 file format.
+Inventor can import 3D annotations along with model geometry with a STEP 242 file format.

 Graphical PMI

-If the original file has 3D annotations and the 'Graphical PMI' selection is not available in Inventor, check the source software for an option to include them and the option to choose the Step 242 file format.
+If the original file was created with 3D annotations and the 'Graphical PMI' selection is not available in Inventor, check the source software for an option to include them and/or the option to choose the Step 242 file format.

-In some software when exporting to a Step file, in addition to choosing the 242 file format, you also have to choose to include existing 3D Annotations in the export.
-Otherwise the file is exported to a Step 242 file format without any of its 3D annotations.
+In some software when exporting to a Step file, in addition to choosing the 242 file format, it is necessary to include existing 3D Annotations in the export.

 About the Author